Forests, Water

 The NBI Global Resource Centre conducted a Sustainable Asset Valuation (SAVi) of the programme, comparing a business-as-usual baseline scenario with four nature-based infrastructure scenarios: one integrating agroforestry, sanitation and waste management (WASH), and sustainable fisheries, and three focusing on each of these interventions individually.

 The results show that NBI is both cost-effective and transformative.
-Over 26 years, the integrated NBI scenario generates nearly USD 1.4 billion in net benefits.
-Every dollar invested in the programme generates nearly four dollars in benefits for people, the economy, and the environment.
-Avoided health costs alone amount to almost USD 480 million, reflecting the impact of improved sanitation.
-Fisheries interventions achieve the highest return per dollar invested, while agroforestry and reforestation generate sustained revenues from crops, fruits, and carbon storage.
-Carbon credits add more than USD 62 million, exceeding the programme’s capital costs, highlighting their financing potential.
+Over 26 years, the integrated NBI scenario generates nearly USD 940 million in net benefits.
+Put simply, every dollar invested in the programme generates about three dollars in benefits for people, the economy, and the environment.
+Improved sanitation alone avoids nearly USD 480 million in health costs, reflecting the impact of better waste management.
+Fisheries interventions deliver the highest return for the money invested, while agroforestry and reforestation generate sustained revenues from crops, fruits, and carbon storage, worth more than USD 320 million.
+Carbon storage provides over USD 62 million in value, exceeding the programme’s capital costs and highlighting the potential of carbon credits.

 By linking ecosystem restoration with economic opportunity, the climate smart agroforestry programme offers Kisumu County a scalable pathway to climate resilience and sustainable development.
 It supports Kenya’s Vision 2030 and National Adaptation Plan and provides a replicable model for other counties across Lake Victoria and East Africa.